 Innovation is about the creation of something valuable out of a new idea.
 The value could come from an incremental change or a big step change in how things are currently being done.
 For innovation to be really successful, a range of skills, behaviours and capabilities are required; identifying opportunities, igniting ideas and solutions, investigating them to see if they will work, investing in the best ones, implementing the idea into the world and improving it to see if more value can be created.
 Only then has real innovation happened.

-Running through the Model, is the question of “Intent”, which leads us to think through the “why” of innovation?
-Or what is the specific purpose of what we are trying to achieve?
+Running through the Model, is the question of “PURPOSE”, which leads us to think through the “why” of innovation?
+Or what is the specific intent of what we are trying to achieve?

 - Individual and Team Assessments